Elenkosz/rivus/doc/overview.rst

   - We have been using shapefiles but you can use any format which geopandas_ can read.
   - Shapefiles are a somewhat awkward file format, but you can find an included example in `mnl <https://github.com/tum-ens/rivus/tree/master/data/mnl>`_.
-  - We await at the an extended version of the files ``vertex`` and an ``edge``.
+  - We need an extended version of the files ``vertex`` and ``edge`` which next to the geometrical information, hold additional demand or source columns.
-    Which, exceeding the geometrical information hold additional data. ``vertex`` holds information about the maximum available commodity in a source vertex. ``edge`` incorporates the accumulated demand per area (building) type and per edge (street).
-The demand's unit is
+    ``vertex`` holds information about the maximum available commodity in a source vertex.
+    ``edge`` incorporates the accumulated demand per area (building) type and per edge (street).
-    |m2| as it represents the accumulated base area of different building types.
+    The demand's unit is |m2| as it represents the accumulated base area of different building types.
-    This data preparation can be achieved in a run-script before model creation or beforehand at data creation.
+    This data preparation can be achieved in a run-script before model creation or with helpers manually in the data preparation process.
   - Detailed description: :ref:`vertex <a_vertex>`, :ref:`edge <a_edge>`